 The process to acquire these long-overdue equipment is in the final stage and the machines will be coming to the Delhi Fire Service at a time when the national capital has faced major fire incidents this year, the biggest of them in February when fire swept through a four-storey hotel in central Delhi''s Karol Bagh.

-Seventeen people died and 35 were injured as guests jumped off the hotel-building to escape the fire.
+Seventeen died and 35 were injured as guests jumped off the building to escape the fire.

 Fire department officials said seven equipment will be acquired in total at an estimated Rs 30 crore.
 The equipment will be procured through the Delhi Metro Rail Corporation which has the expertise to handle global tenders, they said.

-The equipment are a basic turntable ladder (also called the hydraulic platform), four multi-articulated water towers and two remote-control fire-fighting machines.
+These equipment include a basic turntable ladder (also called the hydraulic platform), four multi-articulated water tower and two remote-control fire-fighting machines.